NetsphereArchitect/NetsphereArchitect/README.md

-👩‍💻 Software Architect\n
+- 👩‍💻 Software Architect
-🖥️ Media Computer Scientist\n
+- 🖥️ Media Computer Scientist
-🏳️‍🌈🏳️‍⚧️ Queer & Proud\n
+- 🏳️‍🌈🏳️‍⚧️ Queer & Proud
-🌱 Compassionate for all beings\n
+- 🌱 Compassionate for all beings
-🎶 Music lover\n
+- 🎶 Music lover

 <!---
 NetsphereArchitect/NetsphereArchitect is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.